caddis/helpvars/README.md

 ## Category Variables

 Check a segment to see if it matches up with a category short name and return the ID.
 Optionally specify the group the category should be in so you don't run into conflicts.
+Keep in mind that category helpers exclude native pagination segments.

 {segment_x_category_id}
 {segment_x_category_name}